When an Exchange database gets corrupt, then there are two ways to get this database back to the normal state:

-The next option is to repair the Exchange database via Eseutil or Isinteg.
-However, these utilities are helpful in fixing the Exchange database in those cases where the level of corruption is minimal.
-Eseutil helps in recovering the content of database with the help of soft or hard recovery, depending on the damage to the database.
+The next option is to repair Exchange 2013 or 2016 database via Eseutil or Isinteg.
+However, these utilities help fix the Exchange database in those cases where the level of corruption is minimal.
+Eseutil helps in recovering the content of the database with the help of soft or hard recovery, depending on the damage to the database.

 Before opting for Exchange database repair via Eseutil, take care of the following points:

-Take a backup of current EDB database and Log files at a safe location.
-This backup helps in recovering the database in case actual database gets corrupt, while repairing it with Eseutil commands.
+Take a backup of the current EDB database and Log files at a safe location.
+This backup helps in recovering the database in case the actual database gets corrupt while repairing it with Eseutil commands.

 Ensure that there is adequate free space on the disk to perform successful data recovery.
-A repaired database acquires up to 20% to 30% storage space.
-If this situation is not met, make sure that the Windows command line should include a command to redirect the repaired Exchange Database file on other location.
+A repaired Exchange 2013 or 2016 database acquires up to 20% to 30% storage space.
+If this situation is not met, make sure that the Windows command line should include a command to redirect the repaired Exchange Database file to another location.

-However, in the event of Eseutil and Isinteg failure, you can use Stellar Repair for Exchange to recover and restore mailboxes from inaccessible, dismounted, damaged, or corrupt Exchange database.
-By using the software, you can avoid data loss that may occur due to hard recovery via Eseutil.
-Plus, the software lets you extract mailboxes from the database and save them in an importable PST file format.
+However, in the event of Eseutil and Isinteg failure, you can use Stellar Repair for Exchange to recover and restore mailboxes from inaccessible, dismounted, damaged, or corrupt Exchange 2007, 2010, 2013, 2016, 2019 database.
+By using the software, you can avoid data loss that may occur due to hard recovery via Eseutil /p.
+Plus, the software lets you extract mailboxes from the Exchange database and save them in an importable PST file format.
 You may also import the extracted mailboxes directly to the Live Exchange server by using this Exchange recovery software.